Hike to Paradise: Hiking Joffre Lake (Summer Edition)

 - sunscreen - you are hiking high into the alpine with little cover in many areas

-- food - make sure to pack a lunch and snacks
+- food - make sure to pack a lunch and snacks, always pack out what you pack in!

 - camera - how else are you going to share those awesome Instagram photos ;)